 Student Activities: Students will read a variety of short stories and texts supported through a 9th grade textbook.
-Students will receive continued grammar and vocabulary instruction.
+Students will receive challenging genre readings and writing activities with imbedded grammar and vocabulary instruction.
+Longer works will be read and discussed such as Romeo and Juliet and a chosen novel.